aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp_cc.rst

 |
 |

 5. Select 'Update' to return to 'Network Provisioning' and select 'Save' at the bottom of the screen.
-Tasks will show up in the notifications.
+Tasks will be generated and a notifcation will show next to the 'Tasks' option in the Navigation column.
 Now that we have Tasks created we can use Change Control feature.

 |
 |